Natallllyyy333/PP2Quiz/README.md

 ### Site Owner Stories
 7. As a site owner, I want users to be able to contact us or make suggestions for new questions or quizes .
-8. As a site owner, I want users to be able to find us on social media.

 ## Design

 ### Design Choices
-The game was designed to have a calming and relaxing effect on the user.
-Instead of the classic stick figure being hanged, the game uses flowers that lose petals.
-By doing so the negative connotation of the game being morbid or offensive is removed.
+The game was designed to have an engaging effect on the user.
+The idea was to let the user check their common knowledge by playing a quiz game on 3 subjects: IT, Physics and Psychology.

 ### Colour
-The color palette was chosen to match the flowery theme of the background image.
+The color palette was chosen to match violet and purple colour of the background.
 A color picker was used to pick colors from the background image, these colors were then further adjusted to meet accessibility criteria.

 <details><summary>Colour palette</summary>
 <img src="docs/features/color-palette.jpg">
 </details>

 ### Fonts
-For the fonts, Bootstrap's Native font stack was used.
-The phrase that is to be guessed monospace is used to avoid the words jumping from one line to the next and back depending on the guessed letter.
+For the fonts, Poppins and Impact, Gill Sans font stack was used.

 ### Structure
 The page is structured in a user-friendly and easy-to-learn way.
-Upon arriving at the website the user sees a screen with the option to choose a difficulty for the game.
+Upon arriving at the website the user sees a screen with the option to choose a subject for the quiz game.
 The website consists of three separate pages:

 - A homepage with 4 different views:
-    - one for selecting a difficulty
+    - one for selecting a subject
+    - one for the Quiz Guide
     - one for playing the game
-    - one that is shown after a correct guess
+    - one that shows the score when the quiz is over
-    - one that is shown after the user runs out of moves
+    - one that is shown after the user presses the button High Scores to see the 3 latest best results of the game
 - A contact form
 - A 404 page